 Chuck Wagon Gang

-The group’s owner, manager, and alto singer, Shaye Smith is the granddaughter of the Gang’s original alto, Anna Carter Gordon Davis, and Howard Gordon, who was the group’s guitarist for many years.
+Shaye Smith, the group’s owner, manager, and alto singer, is the granddaughter of the Gang’s original alto, Anna Carter Gordon Davis, and Howard Gordon, who was the group’s guitarist for many years.
 Shaye was born in Nashville, TN and grew up in Baton Rouge, LA.
 She is married to Andy Smith, and they make their home in Hertford, NC.
 They have three children, Ben, Noah, and Chloe.

 Soprano Melissa Kemper is a native of Groveton, TX, and she still resides there today, with her husband, Jamie, and children Weston, Brandon, and Alysse.
 Melissa sang soprano with the Chuck Wagon Gang between 2001 and 2006, then left the group to be with her children during their formative years.
 She re-joined the quartet in 2015.